 Ian Kennedy – Investigations in Professional Standards Training

 Ian completed his police career in September 2012 as a Chief Superintendent.
-He had held two posts at that rank- Head of Professional Standards for West Yorkshire Police and then Divisional Commander in charge of policing and delivering excellent performance at Airedale and North Bradford Division from 2010 to 2012.
-He is well known nationally for his work with crisis negotiation and in professional standards and anti-corruption work.
+He held 2 posts at this rank, Head of Professional Standards for West Yorkshire Police and then Divisional Commander at Airedale and North Bradford Division.
+He is well known nationally for his work with crisis negotiation, professional standards and anti-corruption work.
 Previous postings included counter terrorism, anti corruption and major crime investigation.

-Gail Curphey – Controlled Drugs Accountable Officer training
+Gail Curphey MRPharmS – Controlled Drugs Accountable Officer Training

 Graham has been involved in many high profile investigations, having worked for the Serious and Organised Crime Unit (SOCU) and as a serving Police Officer for 26 years.
 He supervised and instructed colleagues to gather covert evidence during many sensitive investigations, to support prosecutions for crimes such as murder, blackmail, paedophilia and drug crimes.
 He is also a qualified teacher and an A1 assessor, and has delivered many police training courses including Tier 2 PEACE and Advanced Investigative Interviewing.

 Ray Marley – Investigations in Professional Standards Training

 Ray completed 30 years’ service with Surrey Police in April 2017.
 In his last five years he was head of Professional Standards and latterly the College of Policing lead for ethics, integrity and professional standards.
 In this role he was responsible for developing national guidance on Misconduct Outcomes, Maintaining Professional Boundaries, Whistleblowing and the code of practice on police vetting.
 Prior to his time in Professional Standards he was an experienced major crime investigator and head of public protection.
 He also sits as a chair of fitness to practise hearings for a healthcare regulator.